Old Man Trump

 "Old Man Trump" is a song with lyrics written by American folk singer-songwriter Woody Guthrie in 1954.
-The song describes the racist housing practices and discriminatory rental policies of his landlord, Fred Trump, father of President Donald Trump.
-In January 2016, Will Kaufman, a Guthrie scholar and professor of American literature and culture at the University of Central Lancashire, unearthed the handwritten lyrics while conducting research at the Woody Guthrie Archives in Tulsa, Oklahoma.
+The song describes the racist housing practices and discriminatory rental policies of his landlord, Fred Trump, father of the current United States President Donald Trump.
+In January 2016, Will Kaufman, a Guthrie scholar and professor of American literature and culture at the University of Lancashire, unearthed the handwritten lyrics while conducting research at the Woody Guthrie Archives in Tulsa, Oklahoma.
 There are no known Guthrie recordings of this song.